-You should read: Dune: The Duke of Caladan by Brian Herbert and Kevin J. Anderson
+You should read: Dune: The Lady of Caladan by Brian Herbert and Kevin J. Anderson

-Whether you love the world of Dune, or you’ve never read a Dune book but are intrigued by all this talk of gigantic sandworms, sci-fi witches, and space daddies, read Dune: The Duke of Caladan while you wait for the Dune movie.
+Whether you love the world of Dune, or you’ve never read a Dune book but are intrigued by all this talk of gigantic sandworms, sci-fi witches, and space daddies, read Dune: The Lady of Caladan while you wait for the Dune movie.
 This prequel was written by Brian Herbert, Frank Herbert’s son, and science fiction legend Kevin J. Anderson.
-The saga tells the story of Duke Leto Atreides’ rise to power and is the perfect setup for the Dune movie.
+The saga tells the story of the Atreides family’s rise to power, and is the perfect setup for the Dune movie.

 You love crazy space monsters: